TDEE Calculator

 How accurate is a TDEE estimate?

-Mifflin-St Jeor is accurate within roughly ±10% for healthy adults.
-The biggest source of error is activity-multiplier choice — most people overestimate.
-Treat the number as a starting target and adjust based on weigh-in trends.
+Usually within about 10% for healthy adults.
+The biggest source of error is the activity multiplier you pick, and most people choose one level too high.
+Treat the number as a starting target and let your weigh-in trend correct it.

 Should I cut 500 calories below TDEE to lose a pound a week?